Last updated January 25, 2021

 West Coast DHB

 These dates may change as each DHB must demonstrate the ability to deliver a clinically safe and effective bowel screening service before it joins the bowel screening programme.
-Covid-19 response has delayed the rollout until November 2021.

 (Resource: Time to screen)